camercu/ble-ctf/README.md

 Figure out the authors twitter handle and do what 0x0056 tells you to do!

-The author's GitHub username is "hackgnar", and his name is Ryan Holeman (I got the challenge files/hints from his GitHub).
+The author's GitHub username is "hackgnar", and his name is Ryan Holeman (I got the challenge files/hints from his GitHub, which also has his name).
 Googling Twitter for his real name, I don't find any results that look promising.
 But googling Twitter for "hackgnar" turns up his profile: [@hackgnar](https://twitter.com/hackgnar).
+[His website](https://www.hackgnar.com/) also points to his twitter handle.

 ```sh
 # get instructions